Charging Your Tesla

 - at any location with a household power socket

-You may well want to get a Type-2 to Type-2 cable, as these are becoming more common, especially as all new EVs coming onto the market also use Type-2 connectors.
+You may well want to get a Type2 to Type2 cable, as these are becoming more common, especially as all new EVs coming onto the market also use Type2 connectors.
+The Business Directory lists businesses that sell charging cables and adaptors (often with a discount for members), so it is worth taking a look for all your charging cables and adaptors.

 If you want to be able to charge at high-speed from third-party rapid chargers, and you own a Model S or X, you may want to get either a CCS2-adapter (and possibly retro-fit), or a CHAdeMO adapter, or you can choose to borrow club adapters when you go on trips.